 We also engaged the Indigenous Consumer Assistance Network to deliver energy education to residents with the aim of helping families save money on power by being more energy efficient at home.

 Further rooftop solar and battery storage is planned for 2021, providing even greater savings for the Council and the community.

-Around 210kW of rooftop solar will be installed on 8 council owned buildings.
+Around 210kW of rooftop solar was installed on 8 council owned buildings during the second half of 2020.
 The solar is expected to result in annual power bill savings of around $40,000 for Pormpuraaw Council over the next 20 years.
-Construction is scheduled to commence in the second half of 2020.

 Northern Peninsula Area